Eucalyptus herbertiana: Description

 Eucalyptus herbertiana is a small tree or mallee that typically grows to a height of 4 to 10 m and forms a lignotuber.
 It has smooth, powdery white bark with salmon coloured or creamy yellow new bark.
 Young plants and coppice regrowth have bluish grey to glaucous, egg-shaped leaves 70-100 mm long and 35-65 mm wide.
 Adult leaves are the same dull green colour on both sides, lance-shaped or curved, 80-220 mm long and 10-22 mm wide on a petiole 10-30 mm long.
 The flower buds are arranged in leaf axils in groups of seven on an unbranched peduncle 3-14 mm long, the individual buds sessile or on a pedicels 1-5 mm long.
 Mature buds are oval, 4-8 mm long and 2.5-4 mm wide with a conical operculum.
 Flowering occurs in January, from June to July or from November to December and the flowers are white or creamy white.
 The fruit is a woody cup-shaped, hemispherical or conical capsule 2.5-5 mm long and 4-6 mm wide with the valves protruding high above the rim.
-The Northern Territory Flora reports that this ecualypt is deciduous during the later dry season.
+The Northern Territory Flora reports that this eucalypt is deciduous during the later dry season.